Income distribution

 In economics, income distribution covers how a country's total GDP is distributed amongst its population.
 Economic theory and economic policy have long seen income and its distribution as a central concern.
 Unequal distribution of income causes economic inequality which is a concern in almost all countries around the world.

+About

 Classical economists such as Adam Smith (1723–1790), Thomas Malthus (1766–1834), and David Ricardo (1772–1823) concentrated their attention on factor income-distribution, that is, the distribution of income between the primary factors of production (land, labour and capital).
 Modern economists have also addressed issues of income distribution, but have focused more on the distribution of income across individuals and households.
 Important theoretical and policy concerns include the balance between income inequality and economic growth, and their often inverse relationship.